docker/labs/dockercon-us/docker-cloud/README.md

 - **Option 1 (recommended)**: Use your own laptop

 	In order to use your own laptop, you will need to have Docker installed.
+You can find instructions on how to install docker on our <a href="https://www.docker.com/products/docker">products page</a>.

 	We recommend you install either the Docker for Mac or Docker for Windows beta.
-If you'd like to do this please refer to the <a href="https://github.com/docker/dcus-hol-2016/tree/master/docker-developer"> Docker for developers lab</a>, and follow the installation instructions there for your operating system

-	> **Note**: You only need to do the installation portion of the Docker for Developers lab, you don't need to complete the whole lab unless you'd like to).

 	If you choose this option, you will install the Docker Cloud CLI and execute commands in a terminal or command window on your laptop.

-- **Option 2**: Use an Azure-based virtual machine
+- **Option 2**: Use a virtual machine

-	If you do not wish to install any software locally you can use one of the Azure VMs as your *management host*
+	If you do not wish to install any software locally you can use one a VM as your *management host*

-	If you choose this option, you will install the Docker Cloud CLI an execute all commands on the **v111node1** virtual machine.
+	If you choose this option, you will install the Docker Cloud CLI an execute all commands on the virtual machine which we'll refer to as **v111node1**.
+The VM will need to have Docker 1.11 installed.

 ### GitHub account